greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/performance-management_1_1.md

 ---
 title: Performance Management for Support Managers
-description: "Some support specific tips on performance management"
+description: Some support specific tips on performance management
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/performance-management_1_1/
+linkTitle: Performance Management for Support Managers
+type: docs
 ---

 ### What is this page?